ms2021email/react_034_-_kube_skaffold/README.md

 $ minikube delete
 🔥  Deleting "minikube" in podman ...
 🔥  Deleting container "minikube" ...
+🔥  Removing /home/geiszler/.minikube/machines/minikube ...
+💀  Removed all traces of the "minikube" cluster.

 # Delete all of the running containers
 docker rm $(docker ps -a -q)